sftpplus/sftpplus-docs/chevah/server/static/documentation/configuration/groups.rst

     for this account.

-    To allow authentication from multiple source IPs, define them as a comma-separated list.
+    To allow authentication from multiple source IPs, define them as a comma-separated list or a range of IP addresses from the same subnet using the Classless Inter-Domain Routing (CIDR) notation.

     Leave it empty to allow this account to be authenticated from any source IP address.

     ..  note::
         Host names or FQDN are not supported.
-        IP classes are not supported.
         Only IP addresses are supported.